 In many ways the X-Star Premium spec sheet reads the same as the cheaper WiFi version, but not when it comes to the cameras.
 The default camera is the same, at least as far as the spec sheet goes, but the Premium is best to handle the other cameras available.
 FLIR Duo and FLIR Duo R cameras offer infrared imaging, there are zoom lenses and more.

 Most of the camera options cost more than the drone, which is actually my initial point about Autel drones: for a reasonable price you can enjoy a solid and functional hobby drone, then spend a little more to get high-performance cameras and put your drone to work.
 Hobby pilot or commercial inspection professionals can be the same person.

 Check out the Autel Robotics X-Star Premium for $749 on Amazon today.

 Despite having just one style, if not just one configuration of drone available for sale, the versatile and modular X-Star Premium is a drone that many can enjoy.
 Few drones offer this many degrees of functionality with just a simple camera change.

 We think the X-Star Premium is a solid offering for the price, well worth your consideration.

 The Autel Robotics head office is just a few miles off the path for me when I visit friends in Vancouver, Canada.
-It’s also not very far from the Amazon retail store that has yet to launch to the public, and may by never will.
-Eventually I’ll stop in to see the office, to see Autel Robotics drones in the production setting.
+It’s also not very far from the Amazon retail store that has yet to launch to the public, and maybe never will.
+Eventually I’ll stop in to see the office, to see Autel Robotics drones in their production setting.
 Stay tuned for that.

 What do you say, is this one drone really all you need out of a quadcotper?